 Visible Damage

 The visible signs of damage are the most evident indicators that a hard one requires replacement.
 It could be scratches, cracks, or other forms of physical harm.
-For instance, if you notice a crack that is longer than 1.5 inches, it’s a clear sign that your hard hat needs to be replaced.
+For instance, if you notice a crack over 1.5 inches, it’s a clear sign that your hard hat needs to be replaced.
 Small cracks could significantly diminish the safety features of a hard hat.

 Fading Color